 Interface an LED With an 8051 Microcontroller: Processes and Applications

 When my professors saw my first electronics project, they weren’t too hopeful about my future as a design engineer.
 With hundreds of jumper wires clumsily soldered onto a prototyping board, my feeble attempt at making a ham radio barely passed as a joke.
+I was learning about the dot matrix, pic microcontroller, and RGB led lights.
+Everyone has to start from the beginning!
 Thankfully, I’ve come a long way since those days.

 Understanding the 8051 Microcontroller Architecture